aspnetboilerplate/aspnetboilerplate/doc/WebSite/Validating-Data-Transfer-Objects.md

 **null-check** code (guard clauses).
 It also throws an AbpValidationException if any of the input properties are invalid.

-A Controller is similar to ASP.NET MVC's validation but note that an application service class is not derived from the Controller, it's a plain class and can work even outside of a web application.
+This mechanism is similar to ASP.NET MVC's validation but note that an application service class is not derived from a Controller, it's a plain class and can work even outside of a web application.

 ### Custom Validation